Wild Animals in Stanley Park, Vancouver, BC, Canada | StanleyParkVan.com

 Beavers in Stanley Park, Vancouver, BC, Canada

-In the summer of 2021 there appears to be 2 families of Beavers with about 5-10 beavers in total!
+In the summer of 2021 it was estimated that there were 2 families of Beavers with about 5-10 beavers in total in Stanley Park!

 Turtles